clemsos/writings/_quora/2014-07-22-What-are-the-most-futuristic-cities-in-the-world.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are the most futuristic cities in the world? - Quora
+    What are the most futuristic cities in the world? - Quora
 ---